 Always Verify The Results

 If you have full set of functional regression tests, you can run these to verify that your fixes have not broken other parts of your system.
 You can build manual regression tests using spreadsheets, but these are tedious to maintain and require lots of manpower to run.
-We often build such a suite using our Cucumber-Watir test harness or Nightwatch-Cucumber.
+We often build such a suite using our Cucumber-Watir test harness.
+Depending on the application and technology, we might use another functional QA automation stack, such as Webdriver.io, Protractor, Nightwatch-Cucumber, or Pytest-BDD.
+See our Quality Assurance blog posts for more details.
 That way, if you have made performance-related fixes, and you can run these functional tests at will, you will have higher assurance that the fixes have not caused other regressions in behavior.

 Following this path to performance remediation has yielded good results for multiple customers of ours – and it can work for you too.
 If you have a good way to model and simulate the loads on your systems, and you can measure what happens inside the systems when they are under load, you can know where to make changes to remediate the problems.
-You can’t just try to overload your systems to see where they fail – test design is really important, we will cover that in Part 2.
-In part 3, we will cover some of the most common remediations and how to determine where to start fixing performance problems.
+You can’t just try to overload your systems to see where they fail – test design is really important, we will cover that in part 2.
+In part 3, we will cover some of the most common ways to remediate problems and how to determine where to start fixing performance problems.
 If you follow the path we are outlining, you can avoid some naive approaches and reap the benefits of taking a quantitative approach.
+See part 2 for more on how to design valid load tests.